Consult a Doctor

 Why Employees Should Be Involved In Health Insurance

-This will ensure that their workers are in optimum health, and they don’t have to worry about their health care or how to take care of their medical expenses or that of their loved ones.
+This will ensure that their workers are in optimum health, and they don’t have to worry about their health care or how to take care of their medical expenses or those of their loved ones.
 This will make the employees happier and more productive.

 Why The Government Should Be Involved In Health Insurance

-The government must take responsibility for the largest share of spending on health, rather than the individuals.
+The government must take responsibility for the largest share of spending on health, rather than individuals.
 Otherwise, the poor may be denied access to healthcare, and others may be pushed to poverty through health expenditure.

-However, funding of health care is the entire population’s responsibility and should not be left to the government alone if it must meet the required needs.
+However, funding health care is the entire population’s responsibility and should not be left to the government alone if it must meet the required needs.
 Different countries have different ways of meeting the health needs of their populace.
 The various ways healthcare is financed largely determine whether people can obtain needed health care and whether they suffer financial hardship to receive care.

 Health financing also involves ensuring affordability and accessibility of health care, equity in access to medical services, and guarantee financial risk.
 The funding of health care in Nigeria is inadequate, with budgetary provision hardly exceeding 3% of the nation’s total budget.

 The public health care expenditures are 20-30%, and private expenditures account for 70-80%.
-The dominant private expenditure is through out-of-pocket, accounting for more than 90%.
+The dominant private expenditure is out-of-pocket, accounting for more than 90%.
 High levels of infant mortality and morbidity rates are associated with high out-of-pocket payments.

-Terminologies in NHIS
+Terminologies in the NHIS

-• Employer: Public or private organization that hires and pays workers
+• Employer: Public or private organization that hires and pays workers.

-• Employee: A paid worker
+• Employee: A paid worker.

-• Principal Enrollee: The main contributor on behalf of whom the dependents are enrolled
+• Principal Enrollee: The main contributor on behalf of whom the dependents are enrolled.

-• Provider: These are Primary, Secondary & Tertiary healthcare facilities that are licensed/accredited by relevant authorities to provide services
+• Provider: These are Primary, Secondary & Tertiary healthcare facilities that are licensed/accredited by relevant authorities to provide services.

-• HMO: A private or public incorporated company registered with the NHIS to manage the provision of healthcare services through healthcare providers accredited by the scheme
+• HMO: A private or public incorporated company registered with the NHIS to manage the provision of healthcare services through healthcare providers accredited by the scheme.

 • Fee-For-Service (FFS): Payment made by the HMO to secondary or tertiary healthcare providers that render services on referral from accredited healthcare providers.
 Primary healthcare providers can also be paid FFS for emergency cases.

-• Per Diem: Payment made by PCP and HMO for bed space during hospitalization
+• Per Diem: Payment made by PCP and HMO for bed space during hospitalization.

 • Co-Payment: Payment made by the enrollee to the accredited Pharmacy provider at the point of service.
-10% of the total cost of drugs dispensed per prescription in accordance with the NHIS Drug price list
+10% of the total cost of drugs dispensed per prescription in accordance with the NHIS Drug Price List

-Objectives of NHIS
+Objectives of the NHIS

 The objectives of NHIS include;

-• ensure every Nigerian has access to good healthcare services
+• Ensure every Nigerian has access to good healthcare services.

-• protect families from the financial hardship of huge medical bills, limit the rise in the cost of healthcare services,
+• Protect families from the financial hardship of huge medical bills, limit the rise in the cost of healthcare services.

-• ensure equitable distribution of healthcare costs among different income groups
+• Ensure equitable distribution of healthcare costs among different income groups.

-• maintain a high standard of healthcare delivery services within the scheme
+• Maintain a high standard of healthcare delivery services within the scheme.

-• ensure efficiency in healthcare service
+• Ensure efficiency in healthcare service.

-• improve private sector participation in the provision of healthcare Services
+• Improve private sector participation in the provision of healthcare Services.

-• ensure adequate distribution of healthcare facilities within the Federation
+• Ensure adequate distribution of healthcare facilities within the Federation.

 • Equitable patronage of all levels of Healthcare and availability of funds to the health sector for improved services.

-Other Responsibilities of the NHIS are:
+Other responsibilities of the NHIS are:

-• issue appropriate guidelines to maintain the viability of the scheme
+• Issue appropriate guidelines to maintain the viability of the scheme.

-Programs Developed By NHIS
+Programs Developed by NHIS

 1. Formal sector Social Health Insurance Programme: (Public Sector, Organized Private Sector, Armed Forces, Police, and other uniformed services, Students of Tertiary Institutions SHIP)